 Family Rights Group offer free and confidential advice to parents and other family members over the phone or through online discussion boards.
 They have extensive advice sheets, videos and FAQs on their website.

-Grandparents Plus connects kinship carers with a national community and network of local support groups, to offer advice and support.
+Kinship connects kinship carers with a national community and network of local support groups, to offer advice and support.

 Advice Now has guides which help individuals who cannot get legal aid or afford a lawyer find their way through family court processes.